slipx06/sunsynk-power-flow-card/README.md

 * AUX and Non-essential can be hidden from the full card.
 * Customisable - Change colours and inverter image
 * Most entities can be clicked to show more-info dialog
-* Optional data points include self suffeciency and ratio percentages, battery temperature, AC and DC temperature
+* Optional data points include self sufficiency and ratio percentages, battery temperature, AC and DC temperature

 ## Screenshots